November 25, 2019 (Updated: July 25, 2022)

 There had to be a way to continue using live chat without severely degrading the user experience, and it was on us, as developers, to determine how to do so.

 We published our implementation as an Open Source React component that anyone can install and use on their site.
-The current version supports two providers, Help Scout and Intercom.
-We hope the community will contribute to this package and add more chat providers.
+The current version supports six providers:

 With performance optimisation, there are always trade-offs.
-As we’ve discussed in this article, live chat tools are very useful, but their performance often isn’t.
+As discussed in this article, live chat tools are handy, but their performance often isn’t.
 Unfortunately, in many cases, it’s challenging to say no to implementing a third-party library for performance reasons.
-However, we can get creative and come up with novel solutions to meet both business and performance needs.
+However, we can get creative and develop novel solutions to meet business and performance needs.

 It’s essential to monitor your site continually across a range of devices and connection speeds to adequately assess the impact new features and integrations have on your performance.
 When you notice a significant change, take a step back and see if there’s a unique way to achieve the same goal with a different implementation.